 - Bilateral collaboration [is] more effective as you can focus on specific issues.
 For example, IFAD collaboration with WFP for cash transfers in its project, and with FAO on climate change.
 Not easy to have specific common issues for all three organisations. - Bilateral collaborations are always easier but the current example of the preparation of the Food Systems Summit shows that a tripartite collaboration is critical to give more strength and visibility to our support to Governments. - A tripartite interagency dialogue facilitated by Government is usually a good practice, for driving and guiding the preparation of a concrete RBA collaboration action plan.
 Such a dialogue facilitated by Government was initiated in Cameroon in 2018, for the first time in the history of the RBA collaboration leading to a concrete RBA plan of action.

-collaboration will be examined in more detail in section 2.3.
-Yet while the importance of RBA collaboration is noted in the strategic plans of the three RBAs, albeit in different ways, none of the strategic plans provides a strategy for collaborative efforts.
+plans of the three RBAs, albeit in different ways, none of the strategic plans provides a strategy for collaborative efforts.
 This has been left to the collaboration agreements made in 2016 and 2018.

 Mandates and strengths